oejennings/meet/README.md

 **Feature 5: Add an App Shortcut to the Home Screen** As a user,
-I should be able to install the app as a shortcut on my device home screen So that I can open the app directly on my device home screen
+I should be able to add the app shortcut to my device home screen So that I can open the app directly on my device home screen
 - Scenario 1: User can install the meet app as a shortcut on their device home screen.
 	- Given: the user wants to install the app